Portsmouth City Council

 Portsmouth City Council is the local authority of the city of Portsmouth, in the ceremonial county of Hampshire, England.
 Portsmouth has had a council since medieval times, which has been reformed on numerous occasions.
 Since 1997 the council has been a unitary authority, being a district council which also performs the functions of a county council; it is independent from Hampshire County Council.

-The council has been under no overall control since 2014, being run by a minority Liberal Democrat administration since 2018.
+The council has been under Liberal Democrat majority control since 2026.
 The council meets at the Guildhall and has its main offices in the adjoining Civic Offices.

+In 2026, the council became a member of the Hampshire and the Solent Combined County Authority.

 History

 Portsmouth was an ancient borough.
 Its earliest known charter was issued in 1194, although some sources suggest that replaced an earlier charter of 1106 which has since been lost.
 It was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
-It was then governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Portsmouth', generally known as the corporation, town council or borough council.
+It was then governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Portsmouth', generally known as Portsmouth Corporation, the town council or the borough council.

 When elected county councils were established in 1889, Portsmouth was considered large enough for the existing borough council to also take on county council functions.
 It was therefore made a county borough, independent from the new Hampshire County Council.
 The borough boundaries were enlarged on several occasions.

 Portsmouth was granted city status on 21 April 1926, after which the corporation was also known as the city council.
 In 1928 the city was given the right to appoint a lord mayor.

 Portsmouth was reconstituted as a non-metropolitan district in 1974 under the Local Government Act 1972.
 It kept the same boundaries, which had last been expanded in 1932, but the council became a lower-tier district council, with Hampshire County Council providing county-level services in the city for the first time.
 Portsmouth's borough and city statuses and its lord mayoralty were transferred to the reformed district and its council.

 Portsmouth regained its independence from Hampshire County Council on 1 April 1997.
 The way this change was implemented was to create a new non-metropolitan county of Portsmouth covering the same area as the existing district, but with no separate county council; instead the existing city council took on county council functions, making it a unitary authority.
 This therefore restored the city council to the powers it had held when Portsmouth had been a county borough prior to 1974.
 The city remains part of the ceremonial county of Hampshire for the purposes of lieutenancy.

+In 2026, the council became a member of the Hampshire and the Solent Combined County Authority.

+In March 2026, the government announced local government reorganisation plans, which would have seen the existing city council abolished in 2028 and local government across Hampshire reorganised into four unitary authorities.
+These proposals were withdrawn in September 2026.